William John Leech: Elizabeth as subject

 During late 1910, Leech toured Europe painting landscapes, and particularly the Aosta Valley in Italy and Lake Constance in Switzerland.
-He also rented a large house outside Concarneau with an affluent American divorcee and artist, Saurin Elizabeth Kerlin née Smith (1879–c1951).
-(Note: Daughter of Katherine Howard Lane and Francis Stribling Smith, born Jan 1879 in St Louis, Missouri, USA.
+He also rented a large house outside Concarneau with an affluent American married artist, Saurin Elizabeth Kerlin née Smith (1879–c1951), (Note: Daughter of Katherine Howard Lane and Francis Stribling Smith, born Jan 1879 in St Louis, Missouri, USA.
 She married first Fentress Gordon Kerlin (1864-1916), their daughter was Fentress Saurin Kerlin, (1897–1979).
-Katherine was the daughter of Rev. Saurin Eliot Lane (1818–1904).)
+Katherine was the daughter of Rev. Saurin Eliot Lane (1818–1904).) with whom Leech had begun an affair.

-They married in June 1912 at the Fulham registry office and lived with Leech's parents in London, but continuously visited Concarneau.
+After Elizabeth's divorce was finalised, they married in June 1912 at the Fulham registry office and lived with Leech's parents in London, but continuously visited Concarneau.
 It was in this period, with Elizabeth as the subject, that Leech painted some of his most notable works, including the Girl with a Tinsel Scarf (1912), A Convent Garden, Brittany (1913) with its "acid-green" colouring, The Sunshade (1913), and The Cigarette (1915).
 In A Convent Garden, Elizabeth poses as a novice of the Daughters of the Holy Spirit in the walled garden of their hospital at Concarneau, where Leech had once convalesced.

 While they would begin to separate after two years of marriage, Elizabeth remained an important person in Leech's life until about 1919.
 She fulfilled the roles of wife, artist model and source of income (from her private wealth).
 When Leech was called up in 1918 for national service his marriage was falling apart.
 Leech returned from his service in the army both penniless and suffering from depression, which resulted in an acute state of artist's block.